MonaMindX/mona-backend/README.md

 4. **Document Embedding**: The pipeline generates embeddings for each chunk of the document using a pre-trained embedding model.
 5. **Document Storage**: The pipeline stores the document embeddings and associated metadata in a vector database for efficient search and retrieval.
 6. **Document Cleanup**: The pipeline removes any temporary files or intermediate artifacts created during the processing and storage of the documents.

+### Retrieval Pipeline (`retrieval_mona`)

+The Retrieval Pipeline (`retrieval_mona`) is an intelligent document search and retrieval system that finds the most relevant documents from the vector database based on user queries using semantic similarity.

+**Input**: Natural language queries (text strings)

+#### Retrieval Pipeline Flow

+The Retrieval Pipeline follows a streamlined process to find and return relevant documents.
+Here's a high-level overview of the pipeline flow:

+1. **Query Processing**: Users submit natural language queries to search for relevant documents.
+2. **Query Embedding**: The pipeline generates embeddings for the input query using the same embedding model used during indexing.
+3. **Similarity Search**: The pipeline performs semantic similarity search against the vector database to find the most relevant document chunks.
+4. **Document Retrieval**: The pipeline retrieves the top matching documents with their associated metadata and relevance scores.
+5. **Response Formatting**: The pipeline formats and returns the retrieved documents as a structured response.

 <!-- Future pipelines will be added here -->